FedeLochbaum/gmail-lang-cm-editor/README.md

 ### Code mirror editor for gmail query language

-This pr includes a simple code mirror editor with syntax highlighting, simple keyword autocomplete and simple syntax error linting
+This pr includes a simple code mirror editor for a [Gmail query language](https://www.npmjs.com/package/gmail-lang).

+This editor provides a first version of:

+- Syntax highlighting
+- Keyword autocomplete
+- Syntax error linting